wakaru44/thatappidea/backend/README.md

 A very simple backend that returns a simple playlist

-TODO: Update this shit once we have a nice data store
+TODO: Update this shit once we have a nice data store Currently working on a redis backend, based on [this link](https://realpython.com/blog/python/flask-by-example-implementing-a-redis-task-queue/)

 # Endpoints